On Amenable and Coamenable Coideals

-\end{proof} \begin{rem} Consider the forward direction of \cite[Theorem 3.2]{Crann}.
-There, an invariant state $m\in \ell^\infty(\H)$ was taken, and the projection was defined by $P = (m\otimes \id)l_\H$.
-Note the difference with our projection $E_m$ in the above lemma, where $m\in \ell^\infty(\G)^*$. \end{rem} We can immediately characterize the $\H$-invariant functionals as those that the annihilate the left ideals $J^1(\G,\H)$ using our preceding work. \begin{lem} A non--zero functional $\mu\in \ell^\infty(\G)^*$ is $\H$-invariant if and only if $f*\mu = 0$ for all $f\in J^1(\G,\H)$. \end{lem} \begin{proof} We first claim
+\end{defn} We can immediately characterize the $\H$-invariant functionals as those that the annihilate the left ideals $J^1(\G,\H)$ using our preceding work. \begin{lem} A non--zero functional $\mu\in \ell^\infty(\G)^*$ is $\H$-invariant if and only if $f*\mu = 0$ for all $f\in J^1(\G,\H)$. \end{lem} \begin{proof} We first claim

 Indeed, if $x\in \ell^\infty(\G/\H)$ then

 which means $\sigma_\H(x)\in \ell^\infty(\H/\H) = \C$.

 Now, to proceed with the proof, take $f\in J^1(\G,\H)$.
 Then